ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-core.md

 ## Error handling {#pa-error}

-A protocol participant *aborts* the protocol by tearing down the TLS connection with each of its peers.

 An *alert* is a message sent either in an HTTP request or response that signals to the receiver that the peer has aborted the protocol.
 The payload is